-- ➤ To assist with the timing of funding for newly approved Transportation capital project infrastructure (TSDOR Mobility Advancement Program and State Appropriation Grant) needs. - ➤ To expand and increase existing Abila financial software functionalities and controls to increase performance and efficiencies. - > To manage all approved existing and/or refinanced debt issuance required to fund capital improvements. - ➤ Comply with all financial aspects of covid-19 including Cares Act, FDLE and FEMA reimbursement. - Implement & comply with a new fire assessment methodology study. - Comply with financial aspects of the Solid & Bulk Waste and Recycling services contract. - Adoption by Council of a revised purchasing ordinance to assist procurement policy and procedures Townwide. - ➤ Continue to facilitate and comply with specified departmental performance measures of the Town's Strategic Plan.
+- ➤ To assist with the timing of funding for newly approved Transportation capital project infrastructure (TSDOR Mobility Advancement Program and State Appropriation Grant) needs. - ➤ To expand and increase existing Abila financial software functionalities and controls to increase performance and efficiencies. - > To manage all approved existing and/or refinanced debt issuance required to fund capital improvements. - Implement & comply with a new fire assessment methodology study. - Comply with financial aspects of the Solid & Bulk Waste and Recycling services contract. - ➤ Adoption by Council of a revised purchasing ordinance to assist procurement policy and procedures Townwide. - Continue to facilitate and comply with specified departmental performance measures of the Town's Strategic Plan.

-Adopted FY 2020 Adopted FY 2021
+Adopted FY 2020 Proposed FY 2021

 Position Title Full Time Part Time Temp Full Time Part Time Temp

 Town Financial Administrator 1 1

 Controller 1 1

 Sr. Procurement & Budget Officer 1 1

 Accountant 1 1

 Total 4 4